Jaybro/pico_tree/README.md

 PicoTree is a small C++11 header only library that provides several data structures that can be used for range searches and nearest neighbor searches.
 Created simply for fun, the first thing that was added was a [Range Tree](https://en.wikipedia.org/wiki/Range_tree) and a [KdTree](https://en.wikipedia.org/wiki/K-d_tree) soon followed.

+See the comparison [benchmark](./docs/benchmark.md) between PicoTree and [nanoflann](https://github.com/jlblancoc/nanoflann) to get an impression of the performance provided by the KdTree of this library.

 Available under the [MIT](https://en.wikipedia.org/wiki/MIT_License) license.

 # Capabilities